axibase/arduino/dataTransmission/README.md

 5. All done.
 Your arduino device will print an alert message to your serial monitor after each publishing.

 ##Sensors
-How to connect and use DHT sensors with DHT library you find on [follow page](https://learn.adafruit.com/dht/using-a-dhtxx-sensor).
+How to connect and use DHT sensors with DHT library you find on [this page](https://learn.adafruit.com/dht/using-a-dhtxx-sensor).